feiser2016/libre-music./README.md

 ### How do I get set up? ###

 Do a checkout of the repository in Android Studio.
-Make sure you have the Kotlin plugin installed (If you don't have Android Studio 3 and above) and of course the latest SDK available, because I'll be updating the SDK and the libraries as often as I can.
+Make sure you have the latest SDK available, because I'll be updating the SDK and the libraries as often as I can.

 ### Contribution guidelines ###